 Georgia Highlands College's Floyd campus is located on U.S. Highway 27, six miles south of Rome, Georgia.
 Heritage Hall, located in downtown Rome, is an extension center of the Floyd campus.
-In addition, the college operates a campus in Cartersville and at sites in Carrollton on the campus of the University of West Georgia and in Marietta on the campus of Southern Polytechnic State University.
+In addition, the college operates a campus in Cartersville and at sites in Acworth on the campus of North Metro Technical College, in Carrollton on the campus of the University of West Georgia and in Marietta on the campus of Southern Polytechnic State University.